 We saw staff had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.
-All recommendations in the assessment had been actioned and records of water testing and dental unit water line management were maintained.
+A legionella risk assessment had been completed two days before our inspection which had identified the practice as medium risk.